Shared Content Block:

 b.
 A proposal consisting of no more than 1 page in standard NIH grant application format.
 Recommended, but not required, organization for proposals include: specific aims, background and broader impact, and research plan.

-c.
-NIH formatted Biosketch for the PI or PIs
+d.
+NIH formatted Biosketch for the PI or PI’s

-An electronic online submission link will be provided to all applicants that have submitted a Letter of Intent.
-After your submission is complete, you will receive a confirmation receipt by email.
+Instructions for submitting the application will be provided to applicants that have submitted a Letter of Intent.

 Those receiving a grant will be expected to become active members of the University of Colorado RNA research community.
 Both the PIs and those working on funded projects are expected to: